Seb Hines: Middlesbrough

 In the 2013–14 season, Hines struggled to regain his first team place under the management of Aitor Karanka.
 As a result, Hines was placed on the loan list.
-Instead, Hines spent the most of the season, playing in the reserves.
+Instead Hines spent most of the season playing in the reserves.
 Despite this, Hines made his first appearance on 19 October 2013, where he made his first start, in a 3–2 loss against Barnsley.
 Despite this, Hines made four appearances in the 2013–14 season.
 At the end of the 2014–15 season, Hines was released by the club, ending his decade association with Middlesbrough.

 Loan spells

 After making one appearance in the 2008–09 season for the club, which came against Hull City on 6 December 2008, it was announced on 5 January 2009, Hines signed on loan for one month at Derby County.
 Though he never played in a first team game for the club, he played and scored in a reserve match against Aston Villa.
 Soon after, Hines' loan spell with Derby County came to an end.

 On 12 February 2009, Hines was loaned out to League One club Oldham Athletic on a month's loan.
 It came after when he signed a contract with Middlesbrough, keeping him until 2011.
 Two days later, on 14 February 2009, Hines made his Oldham Athletic debut, making his first start, in a 2–1 win over Northampton Town.
 After making four appearances for Oldham Athletic, Hines returned to his parent club when his one-month spell expired.

 After appearing three times at the start of the season at Middlesbrough, Hines joined League One side Coventry City on loan until 4 January 2014.
 Hines made his Coventry City debut, coming on as a late substitute, in a 1–0 win over Gillingham.
 Since making his debut, Hines became a first team regular at the club throughout September and October until he suffered a hamstring injury that kept him sidelined for six weeks.
 Despite it appeared that he fully recovered from injury, Hines' injury further delayed his return, leading his loan spell come to an end.